utdesign-makerspace/Flashforge-for-Cura/README.md

 ## Post-install

 1. Launch Cura and click on Add Printer in the printer selection dropdown.
 You should be able to see FlashForge Creator Pro in the list.
-2. Install X3GWriter plugin from the Marketplace menu

 BEFORE SLICING, DISABLE UNUSED EXTRUDER if using just one nozzle!